justinformentin/mintrahl/README.md

 ## Usage

 This is intended to be used as a docker image.
-(It is hosted on Docker Hub)[https://hub.docker.com/r/lnwdr/mintrahl/].
+[It is hosted on Docker Hub](https://hub.docker.com/r/lnwdr/mintrahl/).

 Install with `docker pull lnwdr/mintrahl`